wkoszek/me/source/blog/2017-03-31-how-software-engineer-should-invest-in-career-growth.html.md

 In the US libraries come with several perks.
 One of them is [Safari Books Online](https://www.safaribooksonline.com) available at no cost.
-Others are programs for audiobooks like [OneDigital](https://www.onedigital.com) and [OverDrive](https://www.overdrive.com).
-You can "borrow" an audiobook for two weeks, listen to it, and then "return" it.
+Others are programs for audio-books like [OneDigital](https://www.onedigital.com) and [OverDrive](https://www.overdrive.com).
+You can "borrow" an audio-book for two weeks, listen to it, and then "return" it.
 It simply disappears from your device after these two weeks.
 Cost is similar: zero.

-Libraries are probably the cheapest coworking spaces out there.
+Libraries are probably the cheapest co-working spaces out there.
 When you're sick of being at home and need more focus, go to the library.
 Everybody is studying and working there.
 So will you.